solvmanifold/LatentTrader/docs/ticker_features.md

   - `short_interest_change`: Change in short interest from previous period
     - Formula: Change = (Current - Previous) / Previous

+## Data Structure

+All ticker feature files follow these structural requirements:

+1. **Date Indexing:**
+   - All data must be indexed by date using a DatetimeIndex
+   - No duplicate date columns are allowed
+   - Dates are normalized (time set to midnight)
+   - Missing trading days are filled with NaN values to preserve data integrity

+2. **Column Naming:**
+   - All column names are lowercase with underscores
+   - No spaces or special characters allowed
+   - Feature-specific prefixes are used where appropriate

+3. **Handling Missing Trading Days:**
+   - Missing trading days are preserved as NaN values in the raw data
+   - When forward filling is needed for analysis:
+     - Use `df.ffill()` for price data
+     - Use `df.ffill(limit=1)` for returns data to prevent artificial smoothing
+     - Use `df.ffill(limit=5)` for sentiment data to maintain recent context
+   - Always document when forward filling is applied
+   - Consider the impact of forward filling on your analysis:
+     - Price data: Forward filling is generally acceptable
+     - Returns data: Forward filling can create false patterns
+     - Volume data: Forward filling is not recommended
+     - Sentiment data: Forward filling should be limited to recent context

 ## Data Validation

 All ticker feature files are subject to rigorous validation: